universal-packages/universal-documentation/docs/tutorials/todo-list/testing.md

   port: <% 4000 + {{ JEST_WORKER_ID }} %>
 ```

-The `JEST_WORKER_ID` environment variable is provided by jest and is used to run multiple tests in parallel.
-Now when in parallel we will isolate out app for this test file in particular.
-Als remember in the Database section we configured the database to use a different database for each test also using the `JEST_WORKER_ID`.
+The `JEST_WORKER_ID` environment variable is provided by Jest and is used to run multiple tests in parallel.
+Now, when running tests in parallel, we will isolate our app for this particular test file.
+Also, remember that in the Database section, we configured the database to use a different database for each test, also using the `JEST_WORKER_ID`.

-Also I you can see you can evaluate expressions in the yaml file using the `<% %>` syntax.
-This is useful play with the environment variables.
+Additionally, you can evaluate expressions in the YAML file using the `<% %>` syntax.
+This is useful for working with environment variables.

 ### Testing the create endpoint

-Lets write a test for the create endpoint.
+Let's write a test for the create endpoint.
 Add the following test to the file:

 ```js:title=tests/controllers/TodoItemsController.test.js
   describe("create", () => {